SiriusZYZ/Notes/slbs/QA.md

 ## advantages and disadvantages?

-for advantags:
+for advantages:
 - I have strong learning ability, which means I can learn things fast and well, even through self-learning.
+I kind of learn by myself in most of my curriculum in a very short time, but my test scores are high.
+My GPA is 3.7.
 - I have multi-tasking skills.
+Normally, I need to make progress on more than three different task a day this year.
+But I handle them quite well.
+Normally, I would read articles of my research direction
 - I am able to